Great Molasses Flood: Flood

-On January 15, 1919, temperatures in Boston had risen above 40 F, climbing rapidly from the frigid temperatures of the preceding days, and the previous day, a ship had delivered a fresh load of molasses, which had been warmed to decrease its viscosity for transfer.
+On January 15, 1919, temperatures in Boston had risen above 40 F, climbing rapidly from the frigid temperatures of the preceding days.
+On the previous day, a ship had delivered a fresh load of molasses, which had been warmed to decrease its viscosity for transfer.

 Possibly due to the thermal expansion of the older, colder molasses already inside the tank, the tank burst open and collapsed at approximately 12:30p.m.
 Witnesses reported that they felt the ground shake and heard a roar as it collapsed, a long rumble similar to the passing of an elevated train; others reported a tremendous crashing, a deep growling, "a thunderclap-like bang!", and a sound like a machine gun as the rivets shot out of the tank.

-The density of molasses is about 1.4 t/m3, 40 percent more dense than water, resulting in the molasses having a great deal of potential energy.
+The density of molasses is about 1.4 t/m3, 40% denser than water, resulting in the molasses having a great deal of potential energy.
 The collapse translated this energy into a wave of molasses 25 ft high at its peak, moving at 35 mph.
-The wave was of sufficient force to drive steel panels of the burst tank against the girders of the adjacent Boston Elevated Railway's Atlantic Avenue structure and tip a streetcar momentarily off the El's tracks.
+The wave was of sufficient force to drive steel panels of the burst tank against the girders of the adjacent Boston Elevated Railway's Atlantic Avenue structure and tip a streetcar momentarily off the railway's tracks.
 Stephen Puleo describes how nearby buildings were swept off their foundations and crushed.
 Several blocks were flooded to a depth of 2 to 3 ft.
-Puleo quotes a Boston Post report:
+Puleo quotes a report from The Boston Post:

 Molasses, waist deep, covered the street and swirled and bubbled about the wreckage [...]
 Here and there struggled a form—whether it was animal or human being was impossible to tell.
 Only an upheaval, a thrashing about in the sticky mass, showed where any life was [...]
 Horses died like so many flies on sticky fly-paper.
 The more they struggled, the deeper in the mess they were ensnared.
 Human beings—men and women—suffered likewise.